markhunte/Discourse-Forum----Latest-Post-iOS-Widget/README.md

 ## General code edit to be done for adaption

 *Tip:  The Scriptable script folder will be in your iCloud/ Files.
-Which means you can do the edits using an editor on your Mac and the run on your iOS device once synced.*
+Which means you can do the edits using an editor on your Mac and then  run on your iOS device once synced.*